This post may contain affiliate links. Click here for full disclosure.

 Process in a pressure canner at 6 pounds pressure for 8 minutes for pints or quarts, following the instructions that came with your canner.
 For a waterbath canner, process for 15 minutes for pints or quarts.
 Don’t forget to adjust processing times for your altitude.

 After processing, remove from canner with a jar lifter and allow to cool without moving for at least 12 hours.
-After the jars are cool, check the seal, wipe them down, label and date, and enjoy looking at these pretty jars for a few hours before you put them away!
+After the jars are cool, check the seals, wipe them down, label and date, and enjoy looking at these pretty jars for a few hours before you put them away!

 And because I love you, here’s my famous Rhubarb Crumble recipe so you can use some of those beautiful jars. 🙂